radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 - Scanning for MAudio Keystation 61 Keyboard or 32 note pedalboard
 - Up to 8 ADC inputs for expression pedals when scanning a pedalboard
 - Up to 4 ADC inputs when configured for a keyboard without velocity sensing
-- 40 LED illuminated button inputs using external 74HC164 shift registers
+- 64 LED illuminated button inputs using external 74HC164 shift registers
 - One 6 digit LED display per midi controller (for combination setter & crescendo display)
 - Multiple Liquid Crystal Display modules 16x2 line PCF8574 I2C interface ( 8 per IC type )
 - Interface to WS2812 RGB LED string for music stand or pedal illumination
-- USB HID (qwerty keyboard) messages for music page turning (Future)
+- USB HID (qwerty keyboard) messages for music page turning
 - Simulated serial interface over USB for viewing/saving configuration in Flash
 - Tested using Arduino V1.8.19 with STM32 extensions under Ubuntu 24.04 X86 & Arm Linux
-- Printed circuit boards to mount the STM32 Bluepill and shift register interfaces use low cost plug in cables to interconnect
+- Printed circuit boards to mount the STM32 Bluepill and shift register interfaces use low cost plug in cables to simplify wiring

 ## The USB Connection

 To discover whether the midi interface is successfully connected to the computer type 'lsusb' at the command prompt.
 The midi interfaces and the configured midi channel numbers for keyboard/pedalboard, and the illuminated buttons should show up in the response.
 ```
 $ lsusb